-Amortizable intangible assets consist of the estimated fair value of home construction contracts, trade names, non-compete agreements, cell phone tower leases, and home plans that were acquired upon closing of the acquisition of Jimmy Jacobs, LVLH, Grand View, and Peachtree.
-The acquisitions were accounted for as business combinations as defined in Accounting Standards Codification (ASC) 805, Business Combinations.
+Amortizable intangible assets consist of the estimated fair value of trade names, home construction contracts, non-compete agreements, and home plans that were acquired upon closing of the acquisition of Jimmy Jacobs, LVLH, Grand View, and Peachtree.
+The acquisitions were accounted for as business combinations as defined in Accounting Standards Codification (which we refer to as "ASC") 805, Business Combinations.
 A high degree of judgment is made by management on variables, such as revenue growth rates, profitability, and discount rates, when calculating the value of the intangible assets.
 The identified intangible assets are amortized over their respective estimated useful life.
 Trade names, non-compete agreements, and other intangibles assets are amortized to selling, general and administrative expenses in the consolidated statement of operations.
 Intangible assets for cell phone tower leases, and home construction contracts are amortized to other income and cost of home sales, respectively, as income on the related contracts are earned.